Hello and welcome,

 - Ensured safeguarding and child protection remained paramount and embedded in all school policies, procedures and day-to-day practices.

-- Undertook regular monitoring and evaluation visits to review the impact of actions on the School Improvement Plan related to developing good learning behaviours, attaining attachment aware status and the impact of a new Reading Champion role.
+- Undertook regular monitoring and evaluation visits to review the impact of actions on the School Improvement Plan related to curriculum developments, phonics/reading progress and outcomes, quality of teaching and learning and Attachment Aware Behaviour Regulation strategies.

-- Ensured performance management procedures are effective in raising standards.
+- Ensured performance management procedures were effective in raising standards.

 - Attended whole school events to view polices and procedures in action (e.g. collective worship sessions, trips, fundraising events, concerts).